Marak/command-line-signups/README.md

 ## How to add user using this
-We will add the user *cronopio* to the system and within the group *nodeusers*
+We will add the user *cronopio* to the system and within the group *nodeusers* Remember add a password for the user.

 ```
 useradd -s /usr/local/bin/jitsu-shell -m -g nodeusers cronopio
+passwd cronopio
 ```